Using Bridging Finance for Development Projects

 The LTV is usually capped at 75%, so you'll need a 25% deposit, and most lenders will want to see an agreement in principle on a buy to let mortgage deal to repay the funds in due course.

-Can I Get a Bridge Loan for a Property Development as a Limited Business?
+Can I Get Bridging Finance for Developers as a Limited Business?

 This option is also possible, and the rates are comparable to private bridge loan applications.
 Most lenders will ask for a personal guarantee from the company directors.